 |1 Domain, 2,000-3,000 Keywords

-- Content editor tool
+- Content writer / editor tool

 |2-5 domains, ~5,000 keywords

 - Content editor tool, sometimes

-|- Not an extra cost, but check that you’ll have executive support and influence to the development roadmap
+|- Not an extra cost, but check that you’ll have executive support and influence on the development roadmap

-- quality rank tracking data
+- Quality rank tracking data

-- keyword research suite
+- Keyword research suite

-- site audit technology and crawler,
+- Site audit technology and crawler,

-- content marketing and optimization,
+- Content creation and optimization,

-- customizable reporting and dashboards, and
+- Customizable reporting and dashboards, and

-Again, the answer is … it depends! :)
+Again, the answer is … it depends!

-Agencies have a different challenge as they are working for multiple clients and usually need more domains and less keywords tracked per domain.
+SEO agencies have a different challenge as they are working for multiple clients and usually need more domains and less keywords tracked per domain.

 Still, the same inclusions or exclusions of the features and capabilities apply.

-The biggest success with agencies using an SEO platform is the time they save and increased productivity.
+The biggest success with SEO agencies using a platform is the time they save and increased productivity.
 They have to constantly report and update their clients.
 Spreadsheets and manual reporting doesn’t cut it when you want to grow your client base.
 Use your SEO talent for what you hired them for - SEO - not tedious data collection and being an Excel jockey.

 A lot of the investment from the provider is upfront - the onboarding, training, and the time Client Success teams put into the relationship to ensure adoption of the platform throughout your organization, and within the SEO and content marketing teams.
 Most SEO tools are software only, it’s all online, figure-it-out-yourself training, with some online call-center type support.

-Finally, the largest costs lie in the data collection, warehousing/storage, and building an infrastructure that can deliver not only the massive amounts of data, but also the machine learning to drive the insights to you as fast as you can think about it.
+Finally, the largest SEO costs lie in the data collection, warehousing/storage, and building an infrastructure that can deliver not only the massive amounts of data, but also the machine learning to drive the insights to you as fast as you can think about it.